 The course is a one-year taught Masters programme, starting in September of each year.

 Students will be based at the Royal Botanic Gardens, Kew, near to Kew Gardens Underground station (District Line/London Overground) and Kew Bridge station (South West Trains).
 Two of the modules will be taught at the School of Biological and Chemical Sciences, Queen Mary University of London, at the Mile End campus, near Mile End Underground station.

 Applications are now being accepted for the 2018/2019 academic year.

 Applications should be made through Queen Mary University of London.

 Postgraduate Admissions Office, School of Biological and Chemical Sciences, Queen Mary, University of London

 Tel: +44 (0)20 7882 3328

-- Have received an offer of a place on the Kew/QMUL Plant and Fungal Taxonomy Diversity and Conservation MSc programme for the 2017–18 academic year.
-Applicants who have received a conditional offer are also eligible to apply but, if awarded the bursary, they must fulfil all conditions of the offer no later than 31 August 2017.
+Applicants must have received an offer of a place on the Plant and Fungal Taxonomy Diversity and Conservation MSc programme for the 2018–19 academic year.
+Applicants who have received a conditional offer are also eligible to apply but, if awarded a bursary, they must fulfil all conditions of the offer no later than 31 August 2018.

-- Must be eligible to study in the UK.
-Non-EU applicants are advised to check the UK visa requirements and application processes as early as possible, to ensure that they receive a visa before the start of the course in September 2017.
+The bursary recipient must be eligible to study in the UK.
+Non-EU applicants are advised to check the UK visa requirements and application processes as early as possible, to ensure that they receive a visa before the start of the course in September 2018.

-To apply, please prepare a CV and personal statement outlining why you wish to apply for this bursary and addressing each of the points in the eligibility criteria above.
-Email your application to email@example.com, no later than Friday 30 June 2017.
+To apply, please prepare a CV and personal statement outlining why you wish to apply for a bursary.
+Email your application to firstname.lastname@example.org, no later than Monday 30 April 2018.